wheatwhole/The-Adventures/The Adventures.md

 ### [sad news about the dogs]

 Unfortunately, both of our dogs had died and have not been able to join us in the adventures :(.
 The cause of my first dogs death was me accidentally hitting him into a lava pool when defending him from a skeleton, then my dog burning alive.
 There was nothing I could do to save him as the lava killed him too quickly.
 I went ahead to kill the skeleton, and to this day skeletons are my least favorite, most stupid mobs I know.
 Later on Frostbite got a dog we would share, and I made sure to protect it from all dangers.
-When we were moving to t
+When we were moving to t (note: coming back to this i probably didnt get to finish this part or save it)

+### test